-Library: For each course, some of the books suggested under 'Suggested Readings' will be available in Library at the Regional Centre.
+Library: For each course, some of the text books or the books suggested under 'Suggested Readings' will be available in Library at the Regional Centre.
+Many a times, LSC also has a library facility.

-Information and Advice: At the LSC, you will get relevant information regarding the courses offered by the University, academic counselling schedules, examination schedule, etc. You will also get guidance in choosing your elective and application oriented courses.
+Information and Advice: At the LSC and Regional Centre, you will get relevant information regarding the academic counselling schedules and the courses offered by the University.
+You will also get guidance in choosing your elective and application oriented courses.

 Audio-Video Facilities: The LSC is equipped with audio-video facilities to help you make use of the audio and video materials prepared for different courses.
-Media notes, describing the contents of each programme, will also be available at the Study Centre.
+Media notes, describing the contents of each programme, will also be available at the LSC.
 This will help you to know the contents of each programme.

 Interaction with Fellow-learners: The LSC gives you an opportunity to interact with fellow learners.
 It is the contact point for you.
 All important information is communicated to the Coordinators of the LSC and Regional Director.
 The Coordinators would display a copy of such important circular notification on the notice board of the LSC for the benefit of all IGNOU learners.
-You are, therefore, advised to get in touch with your LSC for day-to-day information about counselling schedule, assignments, tutorials, and practical.
+You are, therefore, advised to get in touch with your LSC for day-to-day information about counselling schedule, assignment submission, tutorial submission, and practical conduction.